Apply to the Professional Nursing Sequence

 - Two elective units of foreign language, music, vocational educational or art.

 To be admitted into the professional program, both freshmen and transfer students, after completing all the pre-requisite courses, are screened by the Admission, Progression, Retention and Graduation(APRG) Committee using established criteria before they are admitted into the professional program.
-Students are admitted into the Basic and LPN-BSN tracks during the spring semester and summer semester, respectively.
+Applications are accepted in the spring semester and admitted for the fall semester.

-To be admitted into the professional phase of the nursing program, the students must:
+To be considered for admission into the professional phase of the nursing program, the students must:

-- Meet the general admission requirements of the University and be enrolled as a nursing major.
+- Meet the general admission requirements of the University and be enrolled as a pre-nursing major.

 - Successfully complete the required University placement examinations or developmental courses in English, mathematics and reading.
 University placement examinations are waived for second baccalaureate degree students.